All Episodes

 And again, the market will punish that if they get overbearing.

-And if they don't get overbearing, God bless them, earn earn as much as you possibly can in free negotiations.
+Earn as much as you possibly can in free negotiations.

 But in the public sector, there is no market.

-The idea, quite frankly, and I'm gonna go out on a limb here and be somewhat radical.
+The idea, quite frankly, and I'm going to go out on a limb here and be somewhat radical, the idea that we even allow government unions is an oddity to me.

-The idea that we can have a conflict of interest where every governor or every legislator in your state is negotiating with the very teachers union that is then lining their pockets with campaign contributions.
+The idea that we can have a conflict of interest where every governor or every legislator in your state is negotiating with the very teachers' union that is then lining their pockets with campaign contributions.

 Talk about conflicts of interest, serving two masters.